Why there’s more to admire about Paul Scholes than sublime technique

-Paul Scholes is widely regarded as one of the most talented English midfielders of all time, but there is much more to be admired about the Manchester United legend than simply his technique.
+Paul Scholes is widely regarded as one of the most gifted English midfielders of all time, but there is much more to be admired about that Manchester United legend than simply his technique.

 “Paul Scholes is a role model.
 For me – and I really mean this – he’s the best central midfielder I’ve seen in the last 15, 20 years” – Xavi Hernandez.

 “My toughest opponent?
 Scholes of Manchester.
 He is the complete midfielder.
 Scholes is undoubtedly the greatest midfielder of his generation – Zinedine Zidane.

 But the fact Scholes became as revered as he is for his technique, despite being small, asthmatic and short-sighted, speaks volumes about his attitude and character.

 And in an era when rocketing salaries saw football stars drift away from the man in the street, as Roy Keane put it, Scholes remained “an unaffected human being” with “no celebrity bullsh*t, no self-promotion, just an amazingly gifted player.”

 More chilled than the Neville brothers; more gifted than Nicky Butt; in some respects, Scholes could be seen as a more placid Roy Keane.
 After all, only Roy Keane can be as intense as Roy Keane and yet still remain a fully-functioning member of society.

 The two certainly shared a disdain for certain aspects of the modern game that some of the Against Modern Football fans also hold.